michaelpb/omnithumb/README.md

 ## Without Docker

-It's much simpler to run a dev environment without Docker, just using `virtualenv` as the backend.
-This will not precisely resemble production environments, however it is very close.
+It's much simpler to run a dev environment without Docker, just using `virtualenv`, and using asyncio's task queueing.
+This might not precisely resemble production environments, however it is very close.

 1. Install Python 3, including `pip` and `venv`:
     * On Debian-based distros: